idsia-robotics/idsia-robotics.github.io/index.md

 Our 2016 paper ["A Machine Learning Approach to the Visual Perception of Forest Trails for Mobile Robots"](https://people.idsia.ch/~giusti/forest/web/) has received the "NCCR Robotics Most Impactful Paper Award".
 One such award was given for each of the three grand challenges of the 12-year NCCR Robotics.

 ## Nov 4 2022
-Our lab's research on nanodrones is covered by the swiss public TV program "Il Quotidiano".
+Our research on nanodrones is covered by the swiss public TV program "Il Quotidiano".
 [Link](https://www.rsi.ch/la1/programmi/informazione/il-quotidiano/), jump at minute 23:47.

 ## Nov 4-5 2022
 Interactive demonstrations of our research on pointing-based human-robot interaction shown to hundreds of people (both robotics professionals and the general public) at the [Swiss Robotics Day 2022](https://swissroboticsday.ch/), at the Palais de Beaulieu, Lausanne.

 <figure style="width: 30%" class="align-right"><img src="/files/imav2022awards.jpg"></figure>
 ## Sep 19 2022
-The PULP team, composed of a group of researchers from our lab, Università di Bologna and TII Abu Dhabi, won the 1st Nanocopter AI challenge.
+The PULP team, composed of a group of researchers from IDSIA, Università di Bologna and TII Abu Dhabi, won the 1st Nanocopter AI challenge.
 The international competition was held in Delft on the 13th of September, and the teams were tasked with developing a palm-sized quadrotor's intelligence to enable autonomous navigation in an unknown environment cluttered with fixed and moving obstacles.
 The PULP team was ranked first, beating teams from Brazil, Spain, and the Netherlands, thanks to onboard artificial intelligence capable of long collision-free flights.
 They scored a remarkable 110 meters autonomous flight in 5 minutes, avoiding all moving obstacles.